lucianboatright/CV/README.md

  ***

 ## Skills
+Language Agnostic
+I have experience in the listed languages but have the ability to pick up new languages quickly from a refined process of reflective learning.
+Programing Languages
+Ruby - Ruby-Rails - Python - Java-script - Node.js - React.js - Jquery - CSS - HTML -
+Test Languages
+Rspec - Capybara - Jest - Cypress - able to build personal test bed for Java-script -

 Artistic and Aesthetic background
 As both a designer and trained artist I have a foot in two doors.
 I understand portion, scale and colours from passion and foundation in Art.
 This is mirrored with a love of R&D, planning and construction.
 This perfectly matches much of what is required in front end design.
 With an empathy for users but an ability to create potential is a powerful mix.